pydantic/talks/2025-07-16-europython/README.md

 👆 Check out the READMEs inside these folders for info on how to run the slides locally, and to read the demo code and try out the ghost writer yourself.

+> [!NOTE]
-> If you can't be bothered with running the slides with `npm` you can also just open `2025-07-16-europython/slides/index.html` in any browser.
+> If you can't be bothered with building the slides with `npm`, you can also just open `2025-07-16-europython/slides/index.html` in any browser.

 ## Other stuff